With North Korea talks stalled, some wonder: What if we tried something different?

 In addition, in response to a question about what Washington should do next, more than one-third of the respondents said they believed the United States “should take a radical turn in its policy toward North Korea.”

 “It seems to me that we are very close to returning to a period of constant provocations.
-The situation is not good, and what we can expect is a chorus of people that say … we need to double down, squeeze North Korea even harder,” said Jessica Lee, a senior research fellow at the Quincy Institute’s East Asia Program.
+The situation is not good, and what we can expect is a chorus of people that say … we need to double down, squeeze North Korea even harder,” said Jessica Lee, a senior research fellow at the Quincy Institute’s East Asia Program and co-author of the report.
 “I would say the situation on the peninsula has evolved, and we need fresh perspectives like the ones offered in this report.”

 North Korea has conducted a flurry of missile tests in recent months as it expands and diversifies its arsenal.